 Dependencies are tasks that cannot be started until another task has been completed.
 For example, you can’t plant your tomatoes until after the ground has been tilled.
 In this scenario, determining dependencies for a project management timeline will be relatively straightforward, but for more complex processes, mapping dependencies might give you a few gray hairs.

-Creating a flowchart or diagram is helpful for visualizing and identifying these dependencies.
+Consider creating a flowchart or diagram to visualize and identify these dependencies.
 You may find it helpful to use swimlanes or color coding to designate which team or individual will take responsibility for each task.
 Here, the work of planting tomatoes and green beans is split into two teams by color: